iqtree/iqtree.github.io/doc/Substitution-Models.md

 Moreover, IQ-TREE supports arbitrarily restricted DNA model via a 6-digit code.
 The 6 digits define the equality for 6 nucleotide substitution types: A-C, A-G, A-T, C-G, C-T and G-T. `010010` means that A-G rate is equal to C-T rate and the remaining four substitution rates are equal.
 Thus, `010010` is equivalent to K80 or HKY model (depending on whether base frequencies are equal or not). `123450` is equivalent to GTR or SYM model as there is no restriction defined by such 6-digit code.

-If users want to fix model parameters, append the model name with a curly bracket `{`, followed by the comma-separated rate parameters, and a close curly bracket `}`.
+If users want to fix model parameters, append the model name with a curly bracket `{`, followed by the comma-separated rate parameters, and a closing curly bracket `}`.
 For example, `GTR{1.0,2.0,1.5,3.7,2.8,1.0}` is a valid model.

+Finally, users can specify three different kinds of base frequencies:

+* `+F`: empirical base frequencies.
+This is the default if model has unequal base freq.
+* `+FQ`: equal base frequencies.
+* `+FO`: optimized base frequencies by maximum-likelihood.

+For example, `GTR+FO` optimizes base frequencies by ML whereas `GTR+F` (default) counts base frequencies from directly the alignment.

 Protein models